jeremynoesen/homebridge-dyson-bp01/README.md

    "exposeSensors": false
 }
 ```
+- `accessory` is required.
+This must be set to "DysonBP01" for the plugin to work.
-- Changing `name` will require you to redo the Dyson BP01 hardware setup.
+- `name` is required.
+You will need to redo the Dyson BP01 hardware setup if you change this later.
-- Setting `serialNumber` is optional.
-Set this to the serial number of your Dyson BP01 to have it display with other accessory information.
+- `serialNumber` is required.
+Set this to the serial number of your Dyson BP01 to include it in accessory information.
-- Setting `macAddress` is optional, but recommended if you have multiple BroadLink RMs, so the plugin can use the right one.
+- `macAddress` is optional, but recommended if you have multiple BroadLink RMs, so the plugin can use the right one.
-- Setting `exposeSensors` is optional.
+- `exposeSensors` is required.
 Set to true if your BroadLink RM has the sensor cable to expose the sensors.

 Restart Homebridge after changing any of the settings for them to take effect.